-SHAREHOLDER ALERT: Pomerantz Law Firm Investigates Claims On Behalf of Investors of FTC Solar, Inc. - FTCI
+Shareholder Alert: Pomerantz Law Firm Investigates Claims on Behalf of Investors of FTC Solar, Inc. - FTCI

 [Click here for information about joining the class action]

-On January 14, 2022, Bank of America downgraded FTC shares to Underperform from Neutral, opining that the Company is "among the [companies] most exposed to potential delay dynamics associated with utility-scale solar projects in the U.S. for 2022," noting that nearly all of FTC's revenue is derived from the U.S., with international projects expected to contribute meaningfully only from 2023 and beyond.
+On January 14, 2022, Bank of America downgraded FTC Solar shares to Underperform from Neutral, opining that the Company is "among the [companies] most exposed to potential delay dynamics associated with utility-scale solar projects in the U.S. for 2022," noting that nearly all of FTC Solar's revenue is derived from the U.S., with international projects expected to contribute meaningfully only from 2023 and beyond.

 On this news, FTC Solar's stock price fell $0.95 per share, or 15.63%, to close at $5.13 per share on January 14, 2022.